-Goal 2 - Provide soundrobust, actionable science to support informed management decisionsactions
+Goal 2 - Provide robust, actionable science to inform management decisions

 Sustainable management of fisheries relies on accurate and timely scientific advice.
-The Commission strives to produce soundrobust, actionable science through a technically rigorous, independently peer-reviewed stock assessment process.
-Assessments are developed using a broad suite of fishery-independent surveys and fishery-dependent monitoring, as well as research products developed-in cooperation with the fishing industry, by a broad network of fisheries scientists at state, federal, and academic institutions along the coast.
-The goal encompasses the development of novel andnew, innovative scientific research, and modern assessment methodology, and the enhancement of the states' stock assessment capabilities.
+The Commission strives to produce robust, actionable science through a technically rigorous, independently peer-reviewed stock assessment process.
+Assessments are developed using a broad suite of fishery-independent surveys and fishery-dependent monitoring, as well as research products developed, in cooperation with the fishing industry, by a broad network of fisheries scientists at state, federal, and academic institutions along the coast.
+This goal encompasses the development of novel and innovative scientific research, modern assessment methodology, and enhancement of the states' stock assessment capabilities.
 It provides for the administration, coordination, and expansion of collaborative research and data collection programs.
-Achieving the goal will ensure sound-robust science is available to serve as the foundation for the Commission's evaluation of stock status and adaptive management actions.
+Achieving the goal will ensure robust science is available as the foundation for the Commission's evaluation of stock status and adaptive management actions.